alicerunsonfedora/ocellusscript/doc.md

 ## What is OcellusScript?

-OcellusScript is a functional programming language designed to work hand-in-hand with Unscripted's minigame.
-It heavily draws inspiration from languages like Haskell, Swift, JavaScript/ES5, and Python.
-OcellusScript aims to be an easy-to-use language that can perform powerful tasks and includes features like pattern matching, optional types, ternary operators, custom data types, and documentation strings.
+OcellusScript is a functional programming language, originally designed to work hand-in-hand with the coding mini game from the Unscripted visual novel.
+OcellusScript heavily draws inspiration and syntax from languages like Haskell, Swift, JavaScript/ES5, and Python.
+OcellusScript aims to be an easy-to-use, type safe, and powerful language.

 ## Documentation

+The following document describes the capabilities of OcellusScript and how to get started writing programs in OcellusScript.
+More information on the specifications of OcellusScript can be found in the [specification document](spec.md).

 ### Expressions and Basic Types

 OcellusScript works like most programming languages and contains basic types:

+- **Characters** are an individual alphanumeric or Unicode character wrapped in single quotes (example: `'\n'`).
-- **Strings** are usually a collection of alphanumeric/Unicode characters wrapped in double quotes (example: `"Howdy"`).
+- **Strings** are usually a [list](#lists-and-pattern-matching) of Characters wrapped in double quotes (example: `"Howdy"`).
 - **Integers** are whole numbers (example: `5`).
 - **Floats** are numbers that aren't exactly whole; rather, they may be a decimal or fraction (example: `3.141`).
 - **Booleans** are a binary type that usually is either `true` (1) or `false` (0).